clemensschoemig/shipdetectR/README.md

 **shipdetectR** is an R package for detecting ships in Synthetic Aperture Radar (SAR) imagery.

-It uses brightness thresholding, spatial clustering and geometric bounding toisolate potential vessels on open water.
+It uses brightness thresholding, spatial clustering and geometric bounding to isolate potential vessels on open water.

-It Supports Sentinel-1 data and uses shapefiles to mask land.
+It Supports Sentinel-1 data and uses a shapefile to mask land.

 Use terrain-corrected data (e.g., from SNAP).
-Non-corrected data may cause misalignment unless properly preprocessed.
+Non-corrected data may cause misalignment unless properly pre-processed.

 ## Installation